Freshwater Working Groups

 Preparation of the freshwater section of the Nelson Plan

-It is anticipated that our freshwater working groups will continue to meet throughout 2017 to help inform the development of the freshwater section of the draft Nelson Plan.
+It is anticipated that our freshwater working groups will continue to meet until such time that the draft Nelson Plan freshwater section has been developed.
 There will also be opportunities for targeted engagement with stakeholders such as forestry, industry and farmers/landowners.
 We are also working in partnership with Iwi of Te Tau Ihu, through an iwi working group, to discuss and seek feedback on the significant resource management issues to iwi and preparation of the Nelson Plan.

 It is anticipated that the wider community will also have the opportunity to get involved and comment on the freshwater section of the Draft Nelson Plan once released for feedback.